Windy afternoons continuing in Las Vegas Valley

 Windy conditions will continue through Friday, and storms could darken the Las Vegas Valley as early as Sunday afternoon, according to the National Weather Service.

-The Las Vegas Valley remained under a red flag warning Wednesday with high winds and dry air increasing fire danger, according to the National Weather Service.
+Afternoon breezes will continue in the Las Vegas Valley following the expiration of Tuesday and Wednesday’s red flag fire warning, while the possibility of moisture is on the horizon, according to the National Weather Service.

-Temperatures will remain near normal for this time of year through the week, with highs around 104 and lows in the upper 70s, but meteorologist Alex Boothe.
-Winds around 10 to 15 mph and gusts up to 25 mph, were expected Wednesday afternoon, a pattern that will likely persist into the weekend, he said.
+Temperatures will remain near normal for this time of year through the week, with highs around 105 and lows in the upper 70s, said meteorologist Alex Boothe.
+Afternoon winds around 10 to 15 mph and gusts up to 25 mph will likely persist into the weekend, he said.

 A thunderstorm in Sonora, Mexico, bordering Arizona, could bring some wind and moisture to the valley, most likely next week, Boothe said.